 We have entered into stand-alone, cash-secured letter of credit agreements with banks to maintain our pre-existing letters of credit and to provide for the issuance of new letters of credit.
-The letter of credit arrangements combined with our Senior Secured Revolving Credit Facility provide a total letter of credit capacity of approximately \$92.1 million.
-As of December 31, 2011 and September 30, 2011, we have secured letters of credit using cash collateral in restricted accounts totaling \$28.5 million and \$28.9 million, respectively.
+The letter of credit arrangements combined with our Senior Secured Revolving Credit Facility provide a total letter of credit capacity of approximately \$92.0 million.
+As of March 31, 2012 and September 30, 2011, we have secured letters of credit using cash collateral in restricted accounts totaling \$24.6 million and \$28.9 million, respectively.
 The Company may enter into additional arrangements to provide additional letter of credit capacity.

 Senior Notes - The majority of our Senior Notes are unsecured or secured obligations ranking pari passu with all other existing and future senior indebtedness.
 Substantially all of our significant subsidiaries are full and unconditional guarantors of the Senior Notes and are jointly and severally liable for obligations under the Senior Notes and the Secured Revolving Credit Facility.
 Each guarantor subsidiary is a 100% owned subsidiary of Beazer Homes.
+As of March 31, 2012, we were in compliance with all covenants under our Senior Notes.

 The indentures under which the Senior Notes were issued contain certain restrictive covenants, including limitations on payment of dividends.
-At December 31, 2011, under the most restrictive covenants of each indenture, no portion of our retained earnings was available for cash dividends or for share repurchases.
+At March 31, 2012, under the most restrictive covenants of each indenture, no portion of our retained earnings was available for cash dividends or for share repurchases.
 The indentures provide that, in the event of defined changes in control or if our consolidated tangible net worth falls below a specified level or in certain circumstances upon a sale of assets, we are required to offer to repurchase certain specified amounts of outstanding Senior Notes.
 Specifically, certain indentures require us to offer to purchase 10% of the original amount of the Senior Notes at par if our consolidated tangible net worth (defined as stockholders' equity less intangible assets) is less than \$85 million at the end of any two consecutive fiscal quarters.
 If triggered and fully subscribed, this could result in our having to purchase \$62.5 million of notes, based on the original amounts of the applicable notes; however, this amount may be reduced by certain Senior Note repurchases (potentially at less than par) made after the triggering date.
-As of December 31, 2011, our consolidated tangible net worth was \$158.6 million.
+As of March 31, 2012, our consolidated tangible net worth was \$179.0 million.